 Precisely.
-The point is not whether Tertullian is an “authoritative” church father or a heretic.
+The point is not whether Tertullian is an expert, wise, or approved, church father or a heretic.
 The point is the content of his argument, what premises he employed to make his argument, premises which he would not use if he didn’t believe that they were widely held by the church at large.
-Thus, we look at Tertullian not as a set of authoritative texts but as good evidence for what the early church believed.
+Thus, we look at Tertullian not as a set of legal texts but as good evidence for what the early church believed.

 Heretical Arguments as Historical Evidences

 The attitude of the contemporary high church fundamentalist is ironically very alien to the theologians of the past.
 Today you will hear Eastern Orthodox apologist dismiss Origen as a heretic and not to be used, when most theologians and Nicene fathers would have quoted from him, engaged his thought and invoked his arguments (even as late as into the medieval period).
 (Although to be fair there has been some recent pushback against this denigration of Origen by the Eastern Orthodox which seeks to rehabilitate him and reject his “heretical” status).